 15. Dry bag

 If you overturn your canoe, get caught in a torrential downpour or have to make a wet landing to go ashore, it is a relief to know at least your valuables are dry.
-Additionally, though I haven’t tried it myself, travellers are known to use dry bags do their dirty laundry in a pinch.
-Bags come in various sizes depending on whether you just want to keep your camera/phone/wallet dry or you want to put in a towel and a change of clothes.
+Additionally, though I haven’t tried it myself, longterm travellers and campers are known to use dry bags do their laundry.
+Dry bags come in various sizes depending on whether you just want to keep your camera/phone/wallet dry or you want to put in a towel and a change of clothes.
 I picked up a basic Field & Stream 5L dry bag at the last minute before our trip to the Galapagos Islands, which has served its purposes so far especially considering the price point of USD10.
 My fellow travellers commonly recommend Såk Gear waterproof dry bags for their great quality and extra features.

 16. Microfibre towel

-Though most accommodation now provides towels, you will need one for activities like watersports and camping – microfibre is the way to go.
-It’s soft, lightweight, quick drying and rolls down very small to preserve space in your luggage.
+Though most accommodations provide towels, you may need an extra one for activities like watersports, camping and swimming,.
+Microfibre is the way to go.
+It’s soft, lightweight, quick-drying and rolls down very small to preserve space in your luggage.
 My original Kathmandu microfibre towel bought over ten years ago is still going strong.